DavidBeSoDeku/tuyotuyo/README.md

 ###### Known Bugs:
 - Cannot rotate on right hand side of screen.
-  - This was a fix from a previous version in which the block would deform and become destroyed on the right side.
+  - Either stops rotation or forcing it appears to deform the block into either the S or Square block